keithrbennett/wordpress_config_parser/README.md

 db_name = reader.get('DB_NAME')
 ```

-Here's an example of a possibly useful script:
+Here's an example of a possibly useful script that creates a sql backup
+of multiple blogs on a shared host, adds them to the git repo (of the
+entire shell account), and pushes them to the origin repo:

 ```ruby
 #!/usr/bin/env ruby